 If consumers buy something that is not described or is not satisfactory quality, you have statutory rights under the Consumer Rights Act 2015.
 This means that you are entitled to a refund or an exchange of goods.
-However the sellers of counterfeit goods are very hard to track down.
+However consumers should be very aware that sellers of counterfeit goods. especially those operating on-line are very hard to track down.

 If you buy counterfeit goods you may also helping the trader to break the law.
 The money spent ends up funding organised crime such as drug dealing.
 You are also contributing to job losses because genuine manufacturers are unable to match the prices charged by illegitimate traders.
 Some counterfeit goods may also be dangerous, as the people who manufacture them, do not follow the same quality standards that the manufacturers of the genuine goods follow.